rguichardaz/guichardaz.website/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-##Research Overview:
+## Research Overview:

 *My research focuses on the creation and appropriation mechanisms of intellectual assets (e.g., artistic outputs, innovations), with a particular emphasis on intellectual property rights.
 It is grounded in a pluralistic methodological approach, drawing from the History of Economic Thought, Experimental Economics, and the Economics & Management of Innovation.*

-**History of Economic Thought**: I explore how thinkers and economists have conceptualized and justified knowledge appropriation through intellectual property law.
+**History of Economic Thought:** I explore how thinkers and economists have conceptualized and justified knowledge appropriation through intellectual property law.
 This work follows two main research paths:

 -Intellectual property law and social justice: Examining historical theories and ethical frameworks that justify intellectual property.

 -Intellectual property, economic change, and entrepreneurial motivations: Investigating these themes within Schumpeterian thought and from an evolutionary perspective.

-**Experimental Economics**: My work examines the intersection of creativity, social preferences, and intellectual property using original experimental protocols.
+**Experimental Economics:** My work examines the intersection of creativity, social preferences, and intellectual property using original experimental protocols.
 Key areas of focus include:

 -Empirical investigations into historical justifications for intellectual property and their connections to individuals' social/distributive preferences.

 -The relationship between appropriation mechanisms, creativity performance, and the use of AI tools.

-**Economics of Innovation**: Collaborating with other scholars, I analyze how digital technologies are reshaping intellectual property, industry dynamics, and business models.
+**Economics of Innovation:** Collaborating with other scholars, I analyze how digital technologies are reshaping intellectual property, industry dynamics, and business models.
 Current projects include:

 -Creative industries (e.g., music): Exploring new business models and intermediation processes in the music market, with a focus on major players and blockchain technology.

 -SMEs and open innovation: Assessing how blockchain technology impacts SMEs' relationships with larger firms and their ability to capture value from innovation.